Emerging Curator Residency Program

 The Emerging Curator Residency Program offers the opportunity to propose and curate a project at the CCA related to contemporary debates in architecture, urban issues, landscape design, and cultural and social dynamics while completing a residency at the CCA.

-We encourage a wide range of proposals for curatorial projects.
+The CCA encourages a wide range of proposals for curatorial projects with a broad scope.
 Proposals must bring an innovative curatorial model to the contemporary discourse on architecture.
-We seek proposals that use the curatorial project as a tool to foster ideas, to question relevant positions, to introduce new research themes, and to critique current modalities, with the ultimate goal of advancing new thinking for architecture and the built environment.
+The CCA seeks proposals that use the curatorial project as a tool to foster ideas, question relevant positions, introduce new research themes, and critique current modalities, with the ultimate goal of advancing new thinking for architecture and the built environment.
 Particular attention will be given to projects that intend to locate the discourse of architecture within a broader context across disciplines and practices, and that also point to overlooked areas of knowledge or engage with plural and diverse voices.

 The output of the proposal may follow many trajectories, and the result may be as varied as an editorial project, a program of seminars and research colloquiums, a series of public events or workshops, a collection-based project, the production of content for the web and social media, a documentary film, or a physical or virtual exhibition.
 Interdisciplinary and collaborative practices are encouraged.
 The proposal must be explicit about the choice and relationship of format with content.